Stability and lifetime of antiferromagnetic skyrmions

-Even though there is an enormous progress in studying the dynamics of AFM spin textures \cite{Brataas2011,Tveten2013,Gomonay2016, Rodrigues2017} and AFM materials in general \cite{Jungwirth2016,Wadley2016}, the AFM skyrmions have not been experimentally discovered yet.
-This may have to do with the overall challenge in detection of N\'eel-order spin textures~\cite{MacDonald2011}, on top of finding appropriate chiral AFM material with the parameters in the range satisfying the AFM skyrmion (meta)stability~\cite{Barker2016}.
-The lifetime of AFM skyrmions could also be an issue, as they are metastable states of the system.
+Although there has been an enormous progress in studying the dynamics of AFM spin textures~\cite{Brataas2011,Tveten2013,Gomonay2016, Rodrigues2017} and AFM materials in general \cite{Jungwirth2016,Wadley2016}, the AFM skyrmions have not been experimentally discovered yet.
+This may have to do with the overall challenge in detection of N\'eel-order spin textures~\cite{MacDonald2011}, as well as finding chiral AFM material with the appropriate parameters~\cite{Barker2016}.
+The stability of AFM skyrmions could also be an issue.
+In continuum models skyrmion annihilation into a uniform AFM state is strictly prohibited due to different topological charges for N\'eel order parameter of the target states.
+For physical systems with magnetic moments localized on atoms, topological protection is not strict, which translates into finite energy barriers separating skyrmions from topologically distinct states.
+Thermal fluctuations can bring the system over the barrier and spontaneously destroy the skyrmoin state, resulting in a finite skyrmion lifetime at nonzero temperature.
 If the lifetime is too short on a scale of available experimental techniques, such as spin-polarized scanning-tunneling microscopy (SP-STM) or magnetic exchange force microscopy~\cite{Wiesendanger2009}, the AFM skyrmion would decay before being detected.
+A long enough lifetime is an essential prerequisite for the use of skyrmions in applications.

-In this Letter, we analyze stability of AFM skyrmions, an essential prerequisite for their use in applications.
+In this Rapid Communication, we analyze stability of AFM skyrmions.
 Both the activation energy for the skyrmion decay and the skyrmion lifetime are evaluated as functions of material parameters, temperature, and magnetic field using harmonic transition state theory for spins~\cite{Bessarab2012}.
 This analysis makes it possible to quantify the skyrmion stability at macroscopic time scales.
-We complement the zero-temperature stability diagram for an isolated AFM skyrmion with the distribution of energy barriers for the skyrmion collapse into the uniform AFM phase.
+We complement the zero-temperature phase diagram for an isolated AFM skyrmion with the distribution of energy barriers for the skyrmion collapse into the uniform AFM phase.
 Our analysis demonstrates that the stability region may be significantly narrowed even at small temperatures.
-However, the AFM skyrmions can be further stabilized by external magnetic fields, which is in sharp contrast to their FM counterparts.
-The AFM skyrmions are shown to be rather stable at temperatures of 50 K and below for typical AFMs, where they may be detected experimentally using modern techniques for the detection of N\'eel order parameter~\cite{MacDonald2011}.
+However, the AFM skyrmions can be further stabilized by a magnetic field, which is in sharp contrast to their FM counterparts.
+The AFM skyrmions are shown to be rather stable at 50 K and below for typical AFMs, where they may be observed using modern techniques for the detection of N\'eel order parameter~\cite{MacDonald2011}.

 {\it Methods.} We study a monolayer AFM spin system on a square lattice using localized-moment Hamiltonian equipped with Heisenberg exchange coupling, antisymmetric Dzyaloshinskii-Moriya interaction (DMI), out-of-plane anisotropy, and Zeeman term.
 The energy functional reads